Reviewing Nuwellis (NUWE) & Its Competitors

-Nuwellis (NASDAQ: NUWE) is one of 64 public companies in the “Electromedical equipment” industry, but how does it weigh in compared to its competitors?
-We will compare Nuwellis to related businesses based on the strength of its valuation, institutional ownership, earnings, dividends, analyst recommendations, profitability and risk.
+Nuwellis (NASDAQ: NUWE) is one of 65 publicly-traded companies in the “Electromedical equipment” industry, but how does it weigh in compared to its competitors?
+We will compare Nuwellis to related businesses based on the strength of its analyst recommendations, risk, institutional ownership, profitability, earnings, dividends and valuation.

+20.8% of Nuwellis shares are owned by institutional investors.
+Comparatively, 47.7% of shares of all “Electromedical equipment” companies are owned by institutional investors.
+0.4% of Nuwellis shares are owned by company insiders.
+Comparatively, 12.9% of shares of all “Electromedical equipment” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

+Nuwellis has a beta of 1.3, indicating that its stock price is 30% more volatile than the S&P 500.
+Comparatively, Nuwellis’ competitors have a beta of 20.19, indicating that their average stock price is 1,919% more volatile than the S&P 500.

-This is a summary of current recommendations for Nuwellis and its competitors, as provided by MarketBeat.
+This is a breakdown of recent recommendations for Nuwellis and its competitors, as reported by MarketBeat.com.

 |Sell Ratings